Skip to content

 • Inconsistent faceting means some beads in the same pack will perform noticeably better than others

-• Some budget crystals use a surface coating rather than actual lead-free crystal glass to achieve a sparkly appearance - this coating degrades much faster than genuine crystal
+• Some budget rhinestones use a surface coating rather than actual lead-free crystal glass to achieve a sparkly appearance: this coating degrades much faster than genuine crystal

 What to do:

-• If the issue is crystal quality, the only real fix is using better crystals - cleaning won't improve the underlying light performance
+• If the issue is crystal quality, the only real fix is using better crystals: cleaning will not improve the underlying light performance

-• Source from Bluestreak Crystals or other established specialist suppliers where the crystal quality is consistent and clearly specified
+• Source from established specialist suppliers where crystal quality is consistent and clearly specified across the four-tier brand framework (Swarovski, Serinity, Preciosa and Estella)

 Damaged or Degraded Surface Coatings

-Many crystal finishes - AB, metallic, satin, and various effect coatings - are applied to the surface of the crystal rather than being intrinsic to the glass.
-These coatings can degrade over time or be damaged by chemicals, which produces a dull or uneven appearance that wasn't there when the crystals were new.
+Many crystal finishes (AB, metallic, satin and various effect coatings) are applied to the surface of the crystal rather than being intrinsic to the glass.
+These coatings can degrade over time or be damaged by chemicals, which produces a dull or uneven appearance that was not there when the crystals were new.

-• Prolonged exposure to moisture can affect some coatings, especially on lower-quality products where the coating adhesion isn't as strong
+• Prolonged exposure to moisture can affect some coatings, especially on lower-quality products where the coating adhesion is not as strong

 • UV exposure over long periods can affect some coloured coatings, causing fading or colour shift